Search for anything...

 • Canon builds them strong but can it outlast my old workhorse Canon PIXMA MG5320?

+UPDATE TWO YEARS LATER: Continues to work flawlessly.
+I still have not had to add ink after two years of frequent usage!
+One small problem was that the black ink quit printing three days ago.
+After doing two deep cleanings using the maintenance option, selecting the black ink only option, it finally printed perfectly in black again.
 I have only had it a day, so here are my immediate impressions: THE BAD STUFF #1-The manual they give you with this is so ridiculous you can just throw it away and go on Youtube.
 The teensy weensy pictographs are so impossible to see any details.
 I had to go on Youtube to see how those C&B printer heads snapped into place.
 Those universal wordless manuals are such a pain.
 Why not make them in printed English?
 And make the pictograph instructions bigger and more detailed for clarity for heaven's sake! #2- It's nowhere near as luxurious as my ten-year-old plus Canon Pixma MG5300 with the indispensable auto-flip-out print tray to catch my printouts when they are finished.
 The G6000 has a cheap manual pull-out tray not much wider than a horse's tongue.
-Since room for it is premium I cannot leave it sticking out for fear of someone brushing against it as they pass by and breaking it.
+Because of the manually extended paper catcher, the printer takes up a lot of space, so I cannot leave it sticking out for fear of someone brushing against it as they pass by and breaking it.
 Since the printer sits across the room, I have to run to the printer to pull out the paper catcher, wait for it to finish, then close the paper catcher so it won't get bumped.
-With my (very old) MG5300, which still works perfectly by the way, all I had to do was close the front door which is the paper catcher after retrieving the printout. #3- Tiny LCD screen THE GOOD STUFF #1- It was easy connecting it wirelessly.
+With my (very old) MG5300, which still works perfectly by the way, all I had to do was close the front door which is the paper catcher, after retrieving the printout. #3- Tiny LCD screen that is not backlighted and very difficult to see.
+THE GOOD STUFF #1- It was easy connecting it wirelessly.
 I did it from the printer's control panel in less than 45 seconds. #2- The ink is so darn cheap in comparison.
-I just spent $95.00 for the color (CMY) and black ink cartridges for my MG5300 and that's every 5 months and I don't do much printing. #3- It prints very nicely.
+I just spent $95.00 for the color (CMY) and black ink cartridges for my MG5300, and that's every 5 months, and I don't do much printing. #3- It prints very nicely.
 For the price, it is well worth it.
 If it lasts as long as my old Canon MG5300 I bought in 2012 I will be happy.
 Eleven years of flawless work and still going in another office!
 Canon builds them strong. ... show more

 Reviewed in the United States on April 15, 2023 by Michael F. Harrington, Sr.